apprentice-gamma/project1-backend/README.md

 This is the repo for the backend code that will support the Linked Learning and Shout Out apps by the Gammas.

+####.gitignore & Node dependencies

+The node_modules folder is not included in the repo, however the package.json file will fetch them for you if you type `$ npm install`.
+Keeping them out of the repo is one more way to avoid merge confilicts.

+The .gitignore file

 ### Test on a local database instead of having to push to heroku all the time.

 Make sure you have mongodb server running by typing `$ mongod` while in the project1-backend directory.